AndreaGlatthor/Keithley-2000/README.md

 # Heat Flow Calorimeter Data Acquisition

-I operate a heat flow calorimeter using a Keithley 2000 multimeter with a scanner card.
-The model 2000 is a 6.5 digit multimeter with a RS-232 serial interface, which makes it easy to connect to a computer.
+For isothermal conduction calorimetry, I use a Keithley 2000 multimeter with a scanner card.
+The model 2000 is a 6.5 digit multimeter with a RS-232 serial interface.
 The scanner card allows me to connect up to 10 channels, but I only use three of them for my calorimeter.

 For many years, I used the OMI software (from Dr Michael Ecker Scientific Consulting, [https://mesicon.de/](https://mesicon.de/)) on a Windows 98 desktop PC with an RS-232 interface.
 However, after switching to a Windows 11 notebook without an RS-232 port and using a USB-to-serial converter, communication problems arose.
 This app was created as a result.